 Transparent Rewriting by Async-Materialized View

-Tuning Caseβ
+Caseβ

 and lineitem

-, in the tpch database, and insert the corresponding data.
+, within it, and insert corresponding data.

 CREATE DATABASE IF NOT EXISTS tpch;